RetroPie/RetroPie-Docs/docs/PS3-Controller.md

 * Setting up your keyboard or PS3 controller as a USB gamepad in EmulationStation (you **must** configure a gamepad before you can use EmulationStation), navigating to the "RetroPie" icon in the Home Screen, and selecting it using whatever key you mapped "A" to on your gamepad.
 * Pressing F4 to quit EmulationStation and running the Retropie script from the terminal.
 Once you're in the terminal, follow these instructions to run the `retropie_setup.sh` script.

+### Using the RetroPie-Setup GUI to configure the PS3 Controller Bluetooth Connection (for `sixaxis`)
+1. Navigate to the "RetroPie" icon in the Home Screen and select it using whatever key you mapped "A" to on your gamepad, and go to "RetroPie Setup".
+1. Once in the RetroPie Setup GUI, choose `[Manage packages]` > `[driver]`.
+1. Select the `sixaxis` driver, and then select `[Install from source]`.
+   * If you have a third-party controller, you must also navigate to `[Configuration / Options]` and select `[Enable support for third-party controllers]`; installation may take several minutes, so be patient.
+1. Once installation completes, exit RetroPie Setup and return to the EmulationStation Home Screen.
+1. While staying in the "RetroPie" section, select the "Bluetooth" item.
+1. Select `[Register and Connect to Bluetooth Device]` and follow the on-screen prompts to pair your controller.
+1. Once successfully paired, exit the Bluetooth menu.

+Your controller should now work using the same mappings configured via USB.

+### Using the RetroPie shell to configure the PS3 Controller Bluetooth Connection (for `sixaxis`)

+At the EmulationStation Home Screen, press F4 to quit EmulationStation and run the RetroPie Setup script from the terminal.
+Once you're in the terminal, follow these instructions to run the `retropie_setup.sh` script.

+    shell
+    sudo RetroPie-Setup/retropie_setup.sh

+Although it is not required, it is always a good idea to update the setup script by selecting

+    S Update RetroPie-Setup Script

+After updating, run the `retropie_setup.sh` script again.

+Now select `Manage packages` > `Manage driver packages` > `sixaxis` -> `Install from source`.
+ * If you also require third-party controller support, navigate to (`Manage packages` > `Manage driver packages` > `sixaxis`) -> `Configuration / Options` -> `Enable support for third-party controllers` (keeping in mind that this may take several minutes to complete).

+In order to pair controllers, use RetroPie-Setup's Bluetooth menu, which can be accessed via `Configuration / tools` -> `bluetooth`.
+Select `Register and Connect to Bluetooth Device` and follow the on-screen steps to pair your controller.

-### Using the RetroPie GUI to configure the PS3 Controller Bluetooth Connection
+### Using the RetroPie-Setup GUI to configure the PS3 Controller Bluetooth Connection (for `ps3controller`)

-1. Navigate to the "RetroPie" icon in the Home Screen and select it using whatever key you mapped "A" to on your gamepad, and go to RetroPie Setup
+1. Navigate to the "RetroPie" icon in the Home Screen and select it using whatever key you mapped "A" to on your gamepad, and go to "RetroPie Setup".
-1. Once in the RetroPie GUI, choose [Manage packages] > [driver].
+1. Once in the RetroPie Setup GUI, choose [Manage packages] > [driver].
 1. Select PS3 Controller Driver ("ps3controller"), and then select [Install from source].
    * If you have a Tpfoon PS3 Controller you need to go to `[Configuration / Options]` > `[Install/Pair PS3 Controller (Clone support Shanwan)]`
 1. Once installation completes, exit RetroPie setup and return to the EmulationStation Home Screen.